LanselonX/project5-cs50/README.md

 - `/team/<int:team_id>/delete/`

+### 4. **forms.py**

+- `AddTasksForm` - Form for creating personal and team tasks.
+Uses ModelForm to automatically distribute fields based on the Task model.
+Widgets are customized to better display clients.

+- `AddTeamForm` - Form for creating a team, includes `name` and `image` fields, styled with Bootstrap-like classes.

-### 4. **Static files and scripts** Responsible for client logic, asynchronous requests and dynamic updating of the user interface
+### 5. **Static files and scripts** Responsible for client logic, asynchronous requests and dynamic updating of the user interface

 ### **JavaScript**